List of Kerala Blasters FC managers

 Kerala Blasters Football Club is an Indian professional football club based in Kochi, Kerala.
-The club was established on 27 May 2014 and competes in the Indian Super League, the top division league of Indian football.
-They play their home matches at the Jawaharlal Nehru Stadium in Kochi with the highest average attendance in Indian football every season.
-The club's latest coach was Mikael Stahre until his departure from the club on 16 December 2024.
+Established on 27 May 2014, the club competes in the Indian Super League, the top-tier of Indian football.
+David James served as a player-manager during the club's inaugural season in the 2014 Indian Super League, while Peter Taylor became the club's first full-time manager.
+Ivan Vukomanović holds the record for managing the most matches for the club.